Minimally Invasive Laparoscopic Surgery

 After laparoscopic surgery, a majority of patients experience significantly less pain and are able to get back into normal activity – including sports – much more quickly.
 Typically recovery time for laparoscopic hernia repair is less than one week versus up to 4 weeks for conventional open hernia repair.

-Contact Us for Minimally Invasive Laparoscopic Surgery in Illinois
+Contact Us for Minimally Invasive Laparoscopic Surgery

-For more information on whether your surgery can be performed using minimally invasive laparoscopic surgery techniques, contact our Illinois surgical practice today.
+For more information on whether your surgery can be performed using minimally invasive laparoscopic surgery techniques, contact our Chicago-area surgical practice today.
 Our physicians always enjoy speaking with new patients and are prepared to provide answers to all of your questions.